PCIV Spotlight 2022

 Stage One Immunotherapeutics

-Stage One Immunotherapeutics (Malay Haldar UP-SOM-Path and Lab Medicine) is developing small molecules that target retinoic acid signaling pathway to treat solid tumors.
+Stage One Immunotherapeutics (Malay Haldar; PSOM-Path and Lab Medicine) is developing small molecules that target retinoic acid signaling pathways to treat solid tumors.

 Ventru